Come On Baby Let's Go Downtown: Live versions

 Music critic Nigel Williamson stated that although Young does not sing on "Come On Baby Let's Go Downtown," the song is integral to the concept of the album, most of which was written and recorded in the shadow of the deaths of Whitten and Young's roadie Bruce Berry to drug overdoses.
 Young referred to those sessions as being essentially a wake for Whitten and Berry.
 Whitten died of a heroin overdose on November 18, 1972, after Young had fired him from the Time Fades Away project, possibly with drugs he bought with money Young had given him.
 Music critic Johnny Rogan similarly stated that the performance "intensifies the mood" of the album and said that "hearing Whitten in this context on lead vocal is a poignant reminder of all that was lost to the needle and works even more effectively than would another Young song on the same theme."
 Rolling Stone Magazine critic Dave Marsh stated that the performance "serves as a metaphor for the album's haunted, frightened emotional themes" and said that "musically, Whitten's guitar and voice complement, challenge and inspire Young."
 Allmusic critic Matthew Greenwald stated that this version is "a fabulous country barnburner, which encapsulates Crazy Horse's loud-and-proud appeal."
 He also noted that it was a sensible song to include on the album since it deals with drug culture but "with a lighter touch than some of Young's songs on the album."
 Music journalist Andrew Grant Jackson stated that despite the tragedy that led to the song's inclusion on the album, "the euphoria [Whitten] and Young share on the harmonies is palpable."
 Although Tonight's the Night producer David Briggs felt that the material added to the original album recordings detracted from the mood of the album, Young biographer Jimmy McDonough disagreed, saying that "when gone-dead Danny Whitten's voice jumps out of the speakers singing 'Come On Baby Let's Go Downtown,' it just hits you in the gut that much harder."
 Pitchfork reviewer Mark Richardson stated that "Whitten’s death seems impossible when this song crackles with so much life.
 It’s both a celebration and a lament.
 Hearing their voices in unison on the chorus is a kind of prayer, two music lifers realizing in a moment the power of what they could do together."
 Music journalist David Downing called it "great rock 'n' roll," saying that Whitten singing it in this context gives the song added resonance.
-Far Out Magazine critic Mick McStarkey rated this as Young and Whitten's best live performance, stating that "the guitars are vintage Young-Whitten" and that the song demonstrates that Whitten "was an incredible vocalist as well as an axeman."